 It is essential that all family members are thoroughly screened and treated at the same time, to help eliminate re-infestation within your home.

 The completely non-toxic enzyme contained in our treatment product is designed to attack the exoskeletons of the lice in order to quickly immobilize them and loosen the fixative that cements nits to the hair shaft.
 While some lice may be killed by the enzyme, and the product increases the efficacy of removal, it the manual removal of every adult louse, adolescent nymph and egg (nit) that results in success.
 Without the removal of every nit, the risk of infestation remains.

 Be wary of products that claim to completely kill head lice, since elimination of lice depends upon removal of nits (eggs), which cannot be killed by ANY product.
 The commercially available products contain insecticides, to which it has been proven that lice have developed a resistance to.
 The only confirmed way to completely remove a case of head lice is to manually remove every louse, nymph and nit.

 No!
 Pets cannot catch head lice or pass them on to people.
 Head lice are specie-specific, which means there is a different species of lice for every animal species.
 Children who come home with lice cannot transfer the infestation to their pet cats, dogs, birds, or hamsters.
 Likewise, the lice that live on pets cannot live in human hair.

 No. A case of head lice occurs only because of contact with someone else with head lice.
 In fact, head lice prefer clean hair.
 They are attracted to whatever will provide the best environment for their survival.

-The natural, nontoxic products that Meticulice uses, endorses and sells are extremely effective when used in conjunction with our comprehensive treatment process.
-The combination of our products, manual nit removal, and quality control add up to successful elimination.
+The natural, non-toxic products that Meticulice uses, endorses and sells are extremely effective when used in conjunction with our comprehensive treatment process.
+The combination of our products and manual nit removal add up to successful elimination.